Last Updated: December 9, 2024

 Hecht-Hill-Lancaster Productions

 Burt was one of the pioneering actors to run their own production company.
-His company, Hecht-Hill-Lancaster, was one of the most successful studios in Hollywood in the 1950s, churning out hits like Trapeze, Sweet Smell of Success, Separate Tables and more.
+His company, Hecht-Hill-Lancaster, was one of the most successful studios in Hollywood in the 1950s, churning out hits like Trapeze, Sweet Smell of Success, Separate Tables, and more.

-Lancaster was honored as number nineteen on the list of the greatest male stars of all time according to the American Film Institute.
-Lancaster appeared in over 74 films throughout his career including staples such as Desert Fury.
+Lancaster was honored as number nineteen on the list of the greatest male stars of all time, according to the American Film Institute.
+Lancaster appeared in over 74 films throughout his career, including staples such as Desert Fury.
 He also appeared in approximately twelve television productions between 1974 and 1991.

 Personal Life

-Lancaster was married three times, first to June Erst from 1935 to 1946, then Norma Anderson from 1946 to 1969, and lastly to Susan Martin from 1990 until his death.
+Lancaster was married three times, first to June Erst from 1935 to 1946, then to Norma Anderson from 1946 to 1969, and lastly to Susan Martin from 1990 until his death.
 He died on October 20, 1994.
 He suffered a stroke on November 30, 1990, which caused him to be partially paralyzed, followed by a heart attack on October 20, 1994.

 Salary Highlights